8427003/cocoVim/README.md

 #install
 ##Source cocoVim to your current Vim

-1.Suppose you download/update exVim in the path ~/cocoVim.
+1.Suppose you download/update cocoVim in the path ~/cocoVim.

 2.Edit your vimrc file, default is ~/.vimrc in Mac/Linux and C:\Users\your_name\_vimrc in Windows.